Disclosure Based on TCFD Recommendations

 FY2023: Ministry of the Environment DB3.4 and IDEA database Ver.
 3.3 were used.

-Compensation for our Executive Officers is based upon the achievement of annual targets.
-From fiscal year 2022, we have added the Group’s CO2 emissions target as an evaluation item for climate-change response.
-We have also applied this indicator to management staff, and we are working on carbon-neutrality measures as it’s an important issue facing our business operations.
+Our management (management executives and executive officers) compensation is based upon the achievement of annual targets.
+From fiscal year 2022, we have added the Group’s CO2 emissions reduction target as an evaluation item for climate-change response.
+We have also applied this indicator to management staff, and we are working on carbon-neutrality measures as an important issue facing our business operations.

 ■ Internal carbon price